 |Maddrey’s discriminant function (MDF or DF)||prothrombin time, serum bilirubin||Prognostic tool to predict survival and to determine candidacy for corticosteroid or pentoxifylline treatment.|

-Table 1: Scoring systems that are used to predict prognosis and mortality in alcoholic liver diseases and alcoholic hepatitis.
+Table 1: Scoring systems that are used to predict prognosis and mortality in alcohol-associated liver diseases and alcohol-associated hepatitis.
 BMI; body mass index, BUN; blood urea nitrogen, INR; international normalized ratio, MCV; mean corpuscular volume, WBC; white blood cell count

 Biomarkers and Research